Direct answer

 - Caveat: "Participants were older and with documented insomnia.
 Transferability to younger adults without sleep disorder unclear."

-- Clickable link to the study on PubMed.
+- Clickable link to the study in the research literature.

 All in 5-10 seconds, no hallucination.